How to Pass the CAT4 Level G Test in 2023 (Guide and Tips)

-This cognitive test is usually taken in years 11 and 12 of the UK schooling system.
-This is the equivalent grade 10 and 11 in the US and international schools.
+It is usually taken in years 11 and 12 of the UK schooling system.

 Students are usually between the ages of 15 to 17 when they take this test, which measures their cognitive abilities and academic potential.